 Danbury tremor or Hatter’s Shake is one of the key symptoms of mercury poisoning.
 These tremors are moderately coarse but, these intentional tremors are interspersed by jerky movements.

-At early stages, the patient may not display any sign of hatters shake when he/she has a studious work job.
+At the early stages, the patient may not display any sign of hattershake when he/she has a studious work job.

-But in the case of prolonged staring, the person starts to have violent tremors and he/she may become to shake violently.
+But in the case of prolonged staring, the person starts to have violent tremors and he/she may begin to shake violently.